 These combined experiences can culminate in an emotionally charged state and lead to acute emotional trauma, clinical depression, and other psychological disorders.

 Unfortunately, instead of seeking therapy, many people resort to numbing their pain through alcohol and drugs.
-Should this happen, the risk of drug and alcohol addiction can result in self-harm and can spiral out of control with devastating consequences.
+Should this happen, the risk of drug and alcohol addiction can result in self-harm and spiral out of control with devastating consequences.

 Other Treatments for Anxiety Disorders